-Does the company claims the exact stats?
+Does the company claim the exact stats?
 Or is it a hoax?
-We are here to find out for you.
-A big shout out to Motorola and their team to send us the review unit.
+We are here to find out for you—a big shout out to Motorola and their team to send us the review unit.
 Normally review unit does not tell the true potential capabilities of a phone.
 But they sure can provide a decent understanding.

 So without wasting any time, let us move on to the review real quick.